SyN415/local-marketplace-lister/TASK.md

 ---

-### November 25, 2025 - Dashboard Page Redesign with Wispr Flow 📊
+### November 25, 2025 - Dashboard Page Redesign with Design System 📊
 **Session Summary:**
-Completed a comprehensive redesign of the Dashboard page following the Wispr Flow design system.
+Completed a comprehensive redesign of the Dashboard page following the Design System.
 The overhaul includes a new welcome section with mascot, quick actions grid, animated stat cards, and improved recent listings display.

 **Design System Implementation:**